BatResy/BatResy/README.md

 **Hey, I’m Bat🦇 —**
 An indie Unity dev, code nerd, and a long-term aviation/tank/tech enjoyer.
-also i have a unhealty addiction to SCP things✌️
+also i have an unhealthy addiction to SCP things✌️

 ---